Rhinoplasty (Nose Surgery)

 The cost of rhinoplasty varies from doctor to doctor and from one geographic area to another.

 Because rhinoplasty for cosmetic reasons is elective surgery, insurance does not cover these costs.
 Many surgeons offer patient financing plans to make the procedure more affordable.
+The practice of Michael P. Vincent MD FACS participates with CareCredit.
 However, if your surgery is being planned to correct a deviated septum or other structural deformity, it may be covered by insurance and you should check with your plastic surgeon about this possibility.
 We participate with almost all health insurance plans and will be glad to submit all appropriate paperwork.
 Financing is available at: